 - Try this: Supervised spinning in an office chair (5-10 spins one way, then the other).
 Rolling down a small grassy hill.
 Doing log rolls across the floor.

 - Brain Benefit: This intense vestibular stimulation can quickly 'wake up' a sluggish, tired brain or calm an overactive one.
-It's an incredibly effective tool to use right before you need your child to focus on a quieter task.
+It’s an incredibly effective tool to use right before you need your child to focus on a quieter task.
+If you’re building routines for attention, you may also like how to build a 15-minute focus habit before kindergarten.

 The Perfect Pairing: Movement and Mindful Work

 Here’s the secret: movement organizes the brain, and focused work refines it.
-They are not opposites; they are perfect partners.
+They are not opposites, they are perfect partners.
 After a 10-minute 'movement snack,' a child’s body is calm, and their brain is alert and ready for input.
 This is the perfect moment to sit down together for a quiet, connecting activity.

 Honor the Wiggle